ECronin1973/WSAA-Project/README.md

 - **Data Integration**: Retrieves road safety data from the CSO API.
 - **Custom API**: Enables CRUD operations on locally stored fatality data using Flask.
-- **Data Analysis**: Identifies trends in road fatalities and visualizes them using charts.
+- **Data Analysis**: Identifies trends in road fatalities and visualises them using charts.
 - **Frontend Interface**: Provides an interactive line chart displaying road fatality trends over time, segmented by month and year.
 - **Secure Access**: OAuth authentication may be implemented in the future if the API is deployed in a public environment to ensure secure access and data protection.